smithgeoffrey/go-coop/pipeline/README.md

     /app # ./gobinary
     sh: ./gobinary: not found

-It turns out go compiles with glibc but alpine avoids that in favor of muslc, by default.
-I changed the Dockerfile to use `FROM golang` instead of `FROM golang:alpine` and that issue went away:
+It turns out go compiles with glibc but alpine avoids that in favor of muslc, both by default.
+I changed the Dockerfile to use `FROM golang` instead of `FROM golang:alpine` and the issue went away:

     docker run -it coop sh